-This fall more than ever you will want to savour each moment of the outdoors and the freedom it offers you to get away from the crowds while staying within your social bubble.
 Whether you are looking for a campground with services or a backcountry adventure, let the vibrant forests of Ontario’s Highlands create the colourful backdrop for your getaway with these five fall camping experiences.

 *Please note the campgrounds listed below are open until October 13, 2020 and online booking can be made here or through the individual links below.
 Spaces are limited for the 2020 season.

 If you haven’t yet been to Bonnechere Provincial Park, fall is the time to go.
 Bask in the vivid colours of the fall foliage crowding the shoreline of Round Lake or on the network of hiking trails that traverse the park.
 If you’re looking for more secluded camping experience, choose one of the Riverside sites tucked alongside the Bonnechere River.
 Rent a canoe at the park and begin your day with an early morning paddle straight from your campsite, then warm up with a cup of coffee before your campfire.

 Cozy Up: En route to your campsite stop in at Madawaksa Coffee Co. and pick up some freshly roasted coffee to savour during your trip.
 Nothing makes a cool fall morning better than the aroma of freshly brewed coffee.